Golden Cane Palm Hedge: The Ultimate Australian Privacy Guide

 Are there different types of Golden Cane Palms?

-There’s only one species (Dypsis lutescens), but it comes in different sizes and uses, like indoor, dwarf, or hedging forms.
+There is only one true species (Dypsis lutescens), but it is sold in different sizes for indoor use, pots, or hedging.

 Can Golden Cane Palms grow in pots?